SkylineCommunications/dataminer-docs/connector-help/connector_help/SEE_Telecom_eAcsys_NMS.md

 ### Module Overview

 This page displays the connected modules in the **eAcsys Devices** table.
 It is possible to remove missing modules using the drop-down menu **Remove Missing Modules**.
-With the **Configuration...** page button, the driver can be configured.
+With the **Configuration...** page button, the connector can be configured.

 ### DVE Tables

-This page displays information regarding every exported driver, i.e.:
+This page displays information regarding every exported connector, i.e.:

 - The transmitter modules
 - The receiver modules